mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 </style>
 ```

-Here's the function I use to format the date:
+Here's the function used to format the date:

 ```ts:src/lib/utils.ts showLineNumbers
 type DateStyle = Intl.DateTimeFormatOptions['dateStyle']